Australia finishes group stage with 27-8 win over Georgia

 Australia had almost 80% of possession and 85% of the territory in the first half and led only 10-3 at the break, with scrumhalf Nic White burrowing over for the only try in the 22nd minute and flyhalf Matt Toomua landing the conversion and a penalty goal.

-The Australians were already qualified for the quarterfinals but still needing a hit-out to prepare for a likely quarterfinal against England.
-The Georgians provided a genuine contest, making 128 tackles in the first half to put up a defensive wall as the Wallabies struggled to translate an attacking game plan for the slippery conditions.
+The Australians were already qualified for the quarterfinals but still needing a hit-out.
+The Georgians provided just that, making 128 tackles in the first half to put up a defensive wall.

+“Our first game against Georgia, they certainly delivered in terms of setpiece physicality and it was a perfect day for setpiece play,” Australia captain David Pocock said.
+“Their defense is really solid.
+Credit to them, through the whole game.”

 Georgia finished with 201 tackles against a Wallabies lineup that dominated the ball but failed to capitalize.